git-pull/tao-of-tmux/manuscript/00-foreward.md

 [*Terminal Fundamentals*](#terminal-fundamentals) gives a run through of the common systems you'll be dealing with in the realm of the text-based console.
 It's great for those new to tmux, but also to lays forth some technical backing for developers who learned the ropes through examples and osmosis.
-You'll be more confident and secure in the fundamental underpinnings of using multiplexers and shells.
+At the end of this section You'll be more confident and secure in the essential systems underpinning the modern terminal environment.

 [*Practical Usage*](#practical-usage) covers common bread and butter use cases for you to start using tmux daily, starting now.